Gainaboina-Madhu/Python/README.md

     - technique -1 :
         - if the file is not available mode r is used to create the file and it add the data in that file
         -
+            technique -1 :
+        - if the file is not available mode r is used to create the file and it add the data in that file technique -1 :
+        - if the file is not available mode r is used to create the file and it add the data in that file